ThomPoppins/MERN-Enterprise-Search/README.md

  * The timestamps option is not required, but it is useful.
  * @typedef {Object} CompanySchema
  * @property {string} name - The name of the company.
+ * @property {country} - The country of the company billing address.
+ * @property {Object} addressFormat - The address format of the company.
+For example: if the country is the Netherlands, the `addressFormat` should be { country: "NL", region: null }, because there are not regional address format differences in the Netherlands.
+ * @property {Object} address - The address of the company.
+For example: { street: "Kerkstraat", number: "1", postalCode: "1234AB", city: "Amsterdam", region: "Noord-Holland", country: "NL" }
+ * @property {string} city - The city of the company.
+ * @property {string} country - The country of the company.
+ * @property {string} email - The email of the company.
- * @property {Array} owners - An array of owner objects with an userId.
+ * @property {string} phone - The phone number of the company.
- * @property {Array} addresses - An array of address objects with an addressId.
+ * @property {string} owner - The owner of the company.
- * @property {number} startedInYear - The year the company was started.
+ * @property {Date} createdAt - The date and time when the company document was created.
- * @property {boolean} stillActive - Is the company active at THIS moment?
+ * @property {Date} updatedAt - The date and time when the company document was last updated.
- * @property {string} slogan - Company slogan.
+ * @property {string} slogan - The slogan of the company.
- * @property {string} description - Short description of the company.
+ * @property {string} description - The description of the company.
- * @property {string} industry - The industry the company is in.
-(The type of field it is operational in.)
+ * @property {string} industry - The industry of the company.
  * @property {boolean} isPublic - Is the company public or private at THIS moment?
- * @property {Array} reviews - An array of review objects with an reviewId.
- * @property {number} rating - Rating of the company.
-Will be calculated based on the reviews property "ratings".
-This will only show on the profile page when some (10 or more) reviews with ratings are present. (reviews.length > 10 maybe)
- * @property {Object} linkedCustomers - Users that want to be affiliated with the company so they can profit of special company's benefits in exchange for a review/rating or something else.
  * @property {boolean} isPremium - Is the company a bronze, silver, gold or platinum premium company?
 Does it pay for extra features?
 True or false.
- * @property {string} premiumKind - "premiumKind" is "bronze", "silver", "gold", "platinum" or "astronomical"?
+ * @property {string} premiumPackage - "bronze", "silver", "gold", "platinum" or "astronomical"?
+ *
- * @property {boolean} isVendor - Is this company a vendor itself?
+ * @property {boolean} isVendor - Is the company a vendor itself?
 True or false.
- * @property {Array} associatedVendors - An array of vendor objects with an vendorId (and userId?).
  */
 const companySchema = new mongoose.Schema(
   {